 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

-This is my stealth “lighter” chili that still delivers the comfort food vibes.
+This is my stealth “lighter” chili that still manages to capture the essence of comfort food.
 Green chiles and cumin keep it warm and savory, and white beans give it body without needing much fuss.
-If you prefer a richer flavor, stir in some cream cheese or sour cream at the end.
-It is the sort of dinner that strangely instills a sense of obligation.
+For an even richer flavor, add some cream cheese or sour cream at the end.
+It is the kind of dinner that, strangely, evokes a sense of obligation.

 10) Bolognese Sauce